Terence James Elkins: Mawson Station (1960–1961)

 After completion of his bachelor's degree, Elkins joined the ANARE team that wintered over at Mawson Station in Australian Antarctic Territory in 1960.
 The wintering party comprised 33 expeditioners including 12 members of the Antarctic Flight RAAF; the Officer-in-Charge was Hendrick Geysen.
-That year, Elkins was part of a 400 km sledging field party that traveled from Mawson Station to the Napier Mountains in Enderby Land.
+That year, Elkins was part of a 400 km sledging field party that travelled from Mawson Station to the Napier Mountains in Enderby Land.
 The men of this expedition, led by fellow Antarctic explorer Syd Kirkby, conducted the first geological surveys of that area of the continent.
 The highest of this small group of mountains, Mount Elkins, was subsequently named after Dr. Elkins.
 Other survey teams that year visited the Framnes Mountains, conducted geological and survey work in the Prince Charles Mountains, and visited the Emperor penguin colonies at Taylor Glacier and Fold Island.

 ANARE has since been renamed the Australian Antarctic Program, managed by the Australian Antarctic Division, itself a division of the Department of the Environment, Water, Heritage and the Arts.